Bursary Application FAQs

 -

-participation in music activities such as courses, workshops, residentials, events and masterclasses / sessions with renowned musicians.
+participation in music activities such as courses, workshops, residentials, events and masterclasses.

-Parents/carers can apply for support with either tuition or music activities or both.
-Young people do not need to be in receipt of an instrumental/vocal tuition bursary to be eligible to apply for assistance with attending music activities.
+Parents/carers can apply for assistance with either tuition or music activities or both.
+Young people do not need to be in receipt of an instrumental/vocal tuition bursary to be eligible to apply for a music activities bursary.

 Who is eligible to apply?